-Capital outlay expenditures will be accounted for out of the Capital projects fund beginning in FY19.
-Total transfer to the Capital fund for FY19 is \$3.84 million for cash purchases of vehicles, equipment and improvements to District Facilities.
-Please refer to the Capital Improvements Project Plan in this document for more detailed information.
+Capital outlay expenditures are now accounted for out of the Capital projects fund beginning in FY19.
+Total transfer to the Capital fund for FY20 is \$1.84 million for cash purchases of vehicles, equipment and improvements to District Facilities.

+Please refer to the Capital Improvements Project Plan later in this document for more detailed information.